Hybrids vs Electric Cars: What's the Difference?

-On the lookout for a new, clean air vehicle?
+On the lookout for a new vehicle that promotes clean air?

 With global calls for a cut in carbon emissions from new cars, the US is looking to ban 100% internal combustible engine (ICE) car sales by 2040.